Jeaninjeanz/qwerty2023/README.md

 - folder creation is fiddly, as git does not support empty folders. so to save a file within a subfolder of "qwerty2023", simply type the folder name into the file name to save the file within that new subfolder. eg. "/subfolder/file.txt"

 # TO DO
-- Front end integration and finalizing prototype.
+- Front end integration, finalizing prototype and presentation slides
+- diagrams of data flow revision & update
+- github file management

 # Workplan
 ## Phase 1